moegon/special-roboto/atlast-plugin/README.md

 > 🛈 Running chat-only?
 Leave **Atlas Pipeline API** blank in the console settings to disable clip syncing while keeping model chat features active.

+> ⚠️ When targeting LM Studio, enable **CORS** in the LM Studio server settings (Settings → Server → Enable CORS).
+Without it, the admin console’s browser requests fail with `TypeError: Failed to fetch`, the model discovery dropdown stays empty, and chat requests never reach the backend.

 ### Model discovery & contracts

 Open the **Settings** drawer inside the console to: